nickbabcock/dropwizard-hikaricp-benchmark/README.md

 with metric libraries that allow HikariCP to expose inner workings leading to more transparency.
 As long as Tomcat remains a black box, one will have to rely on creating their own metrics based on the API.

+### Healthchecks

+It's a small plus, but HikariCP is able to register healthchecks into the Dropwizard framework.
+Dropwizard already registers a healthcheck that sends a dummy query to the server, so it's a little bit redundant.
+Though, if healthchecks are added in the future, Dropwizard users would get to benefit for free.